hourchallenge/zot/README.md

     zot path /path/to/Zotero/directory/

 Searches will return a list of keys which can be piped back to zot to do things with the results.
-For example,
+For example, to return the keys of items which are in a collection whose name contains the words "home range":

     zot search --collection "home range"

-will return the keys of items which are in a collection whose name contains the words "home range."
+...which by itself is not very useful.
+To display the full bibliography for each of these items:

     zot search --collection "home range" | zot bib

-will display the full bibliography for each of these items,
+Or, a list of all files attached to these items:

     zot search --collection "home range" | zot files

-will display a list of all files attached to these items, etc.
+...etc.